 which may help protect the covered vehicle in the event that it's damaged in a collision with a vehicle or object

 which may help protect the three-wheeled vehicle against risks such as fire and theft

 - Uninsured/underinsured motorist coverage,

 which may help provide protection if you're hit by another driver who is uninsured or whose coverage limits won't cover the damages.
 This type of coverage may help pay for your resulting medical expenses, damage to your vehicle, or both.

 In some cases, a motorcycle that has been converted to a trike may need additional coverage to help protect after-market custom modifications.
 There are several other types of coverage that may be available as part of a motorcycle insurance policy.
-Read your policy or contact your agent to determine what kinds of coverage your policy provides.
+Read your policy or contact your insurance provider to determine what kinds of coverage your policy provides.

 Choosing the protections that are right for you and your vehicle can give you peace of mind, just in case the unexpected occurs.
 With coverage for your three-wheeled vehicle in place, you can then focus on enjoying your travels on the open road.